-Mining data from Facebook has been quite popular and useful in a few past years.
-The crawled or scraped data will be valuable and constructive for commercial, scientific, and many other fields of prediction and analysis, especially when these data is processed deeply, like data purge, machine learning.
+Mining data from Facebook has been quite popular and useful in the past few years.
+The crawled or scraped data will be valuable and constructive for commercial, scientific, and many other fields of prediction and analysis, especially when these data are processed deeply, like data purge and machine learning.
 Without a doubt, data mining which serves as a basis tier crossing the whole data process is of paramount importance.

-Facebook also has provided a serving website allowing those developers to access its data, since data enthusiasts express such intense interest in the data from Facebook, .
-This website has provided many simple and easy-to-grasp methods with detailed guidelines for users to learn and access to its resource.
+Facebook also has provided a serving website allowing those developers to access its data since data enthusiasts express such intense interest in the data from Facebook.
+This website has provided many simple and easy-to-grasp methods with detailed guidelines for users to learn and access its resource.

-Take an Facebook example of Coca-Cola Corp., if users are intended to retrieve remarks posted on the graffiti wall, what they need to do is simply entering :
+Take a Facebook example of Coca-Cola Corp., if users are intended to retrieve remarks posted on the graffiti wall, what they need to do is simply entering :

 "message": "Unknown path components: /CONNECTION_TYPE",

-Here, we should note that we can only access to the data when the objects are public, otherwise we should provide access token if the objects are defined as private.
+Here, we should note that we can only access the data when the objects are public, otherwise, we should provide access tokens if the objects are defined as private.

-- It is also semitrivial to write a simple HTTP client that uses the graph APIUsers are suggested to check out the Python libraries, try out the examples from their documentation and check if they have already done what you need to do.
-Compared with R, Python can simplify the data process procedure by saving time of code management, output and note files.
-While using R can optimize the graph visualization, since users can visualize friends on the Facebook.
+- It is also semi-trivial to write a simple HTTP client that uses the graph APIUsers are suggested to check out the Python libraries, try out the examples from their documentation and check if they have already done what you need to do.
+Compared with R, Python can simplify the data process procedure by saving the time of code management, output, and note files.
+While using R can optimize the graph visualization since users can visualize friends on Facebook.

 Would like to know more, please visit http://www.octoparse.com/